Jacklinkk/TorchGRL/README.md

 ## TorchGRL

-<font size="8">Our new repository has been developed based on this old repository with a number of improvements,
-please go to the links of our new repository [Graph_CAVs](https://github.com/Jacklinkk/Graph_CAVs) for more information.
-Subsequent improvements and development work will be carried out in the new repository.</font>
+### Our new repository has been developed based on this old repository with a number of improvements, please go to the links of our new repository [Graph_CAVs](https://github.com/Jacklinkk/Graph_CAVs) for more information.
+Subsequent improvements and development work will be carried out in the new repository.

 TorchGRL is the source code for our paper **Graph Convolution-Based